seekingalpha/jst/README.md

   JST::Aggregator.new("app/assets/javascripts/templates").save("public/javascripts/templates.js")
 ```

-Now you can use the templates like this in your JS files:
+Now, load templates.js in your view and then you can use the templates like this in your JS files:

 ```js
   Templates.hi({name: "Emmanuel"})